Disclaimer: This post might contain affiliate links, which means we get a small commission if you make a purchase (at no extra cost to you).

 Beam Rock Trail and Overlook

 Beam Rock Trails is an easy one-mile hike that leads you to a beautiful overlook.
-This trail and overlook are more popular compared to Wolf Rocks because the hike is only a mile and is much less rocky.
+This trail and overlook are more popular compared to nearby Wolf Rocks because the hike is only a mile and is much less rocky.
 The rocky overlook at Beam Rock is more spacious than Wolf Rocks, so this spot makes for beautiful photographs!

 Hikes at Powdermill Nature Reserve